JoaoFXs/fake-requisitions/README.md

 ﻿# fake-requisitions

-POC to create fake requisitions for API's
+POC to create fake requisitions for API's.
+Planning to transform into package